Master of Science in Community Health in Health Practitioner Teacher Education

 The objective of the program is to prepare prospective and established health professions faculty to become effective teachers, scholars and leaders.
-Emphasis is on broad understanding of factors affecting health care education at all levels and the philosophical principles and practical applications in the clinical training programs, design and administration.
+Emphasis is on a broad understanding of factors affecting health care education at all levels and the philosophical principles and practical applications in the clinical training programs, design and administration.
 Upon completion of appropriate aspects of the program, students will be able to:

 - Understand the effective use of educational principles and methods in the clinical setting